-Inspired by \cite{densely}, as shown in Figure \ref{denseblock}, we propose a new backbone layer, Densely Connected Convolutional Module (DCCM), to maximize the information flow propagation layer by layer, which mainly consists of $5$ convolutional layers.
-At each convolutional layer, the input receives the enhanced features by fusing the concatenated feature maps from all preceding layers using a $1 \times 1$ convolution.
-Here, the joint-level features can be learned by the $1 \times 1$ convolutions of the residual connections.
-Therefore, the dense residual connections in DCCM allow the network to gradually obtain the enhanced features of deep layers by fusing the joint-level features of shallow layers which can be formulated as equation \ref{eqn7}.
+{\bf Backbone layer.} Inspired by \cite{densely}, as shown in Fig. \ref{denseblock}, we propose a new backbone layer, Densely Connected Convolutional Module (DCCM), to maximize the information flow propagation layer by layer, which mainly consists of $5$ convolutional layers.
+At each convolutional layer, the input receives enhanced features by fusing the concatenated feature maps from all preceding layers using a $1 \times 1$ convolutional layer.
+Here, the joint-level features can be learned by the $1 \times 1$ convolutions in the residual connections.
+Therefore, the dense residual connections in DCCM allow the network to gradually obtain the enhanced features of deeper layers by fusing the joint-level features of preceding layers, which can be formulated as equation \ref{eqn7}.

-Where ${\bf M}_l$ ($l=1,2,\cdots,5$) denotes the output feature map of the $l$-th layer shown in Figure \ref{denseblock}, ${H_b}( \cdot )$ denotes the fusion layer built with the operation of concatenation across channel followed by a $1 \times 1$ convolution, $g( \cdot )$ denotes a $1 \times 1$ convolutional layer followed by an activation function (i.e. Leaky ReLU).
+where ${\bf M}_l$ ($l=1,2,3,4$) denotes the output feature map of the $l$-th layer shown in Fig. \ref{denseblock}, ${H_b}( \cdot )$ denotes the fusion layer built with the operation of concatenation across channel followed by a $1 \times 1$ convolution, $g_{*}( \cdot )$ denotes a $1 \times 1$ convolutional layer followed by an activation function (i.e. Leaky ReLU).